 GOD: Hell no. Why make a scene over a few lousy apples?
 HOMESPUN: How did that story get started?

-GOD: Hmm, let me see - I think I made it up at a party one night, to impress this little blonde .
+GOD: Hmm, let me see - I think I made it up at a party one night, to impress this little blonde . . .

+HOMESPUN: You're

-HOMESPUN: You're GOD: She was sitting at the bar sipping a Harvey Wallbanger and eyeing me like I was the world's biggest Valium, when - HOMESPUN: (Raising his voice) Don't you think it's just a teensy bit irresponsible to make up a story like that when you have a reputation as the final arbiter of Truth?
+GOD: She was sitting at the bar sipping a Harvey Wallbanger and eyeing me like I was the world's biggest Valium, when-

+HOMESPUN: (Raising his voice) Don't you think it's just a teensy bit irresponsible to make up a story like that when you have a reputation as the final arbiter of Truth?

 GOD: Do I detect a note of sarcasm there?
+Look, Hangspin-

-Look, Hangspin - HOMESPUN: That's Homespun!
-H-O-M-E-GOD: Cool your jets, Wong one wave of my hand and you'll be sitting on a lily pad, viewing the world through toad-colored glasses, and casting for lunch with your tongue.
+HOMESPUN: That's Homespun!
+H-O-M-E-

+GOD: Cool your jets, Wong

+- one wave of my hand and

+you'll be sitting on a lily pad,

+viewing the world through

+toad-colored glasses, and

+casting for lunch with your

+tongue.

 HOMESPUN: Okay, okay!
 Let's drop it, shall we?
 GOD: Fine.
 HOMESPUN: Let's talk about The Ten Commandments.

-GOD: Great movie, Loved HOMESPUN: No, I mean the real Ten Commandments.
+GOD: Great movie.
+Loved it.

+the real Ten Commandments.
 The ones you gave Moses.
-Don't you think they're a little outdated today?
+Don't you think they're a outdated today?
 GOD: I suppose you'd prefer something like, "Thou shalt not recline in thy neighbor's Jacuzzi?"
-HOMESPUN: No, it's just just to move a few thousand that so many of the original newspapers, dowe? commandments aren't Cont. on p.
-5 just can't figure Creationists out.
-They're horrified at the idea that man evolved from a more primative life form, but they cheerfully accept that he was led astray by a talking snake."
+HOMESPUN: No, it's just that so many of the original commandments aren't Cont. on p.
+5